 Almond Feeder Aqueduct: Temporary Closure

-The Almond Feeder is an open channel, almost 2.5 miles long, punctuated by four masonry tunnels and a 200-year-old, cast-iron aqueduct, which carries the feeder over the River Almond through a slender, 1-metre-deep trough.Â
+The Almond Feeder is an open channel, almost 2 miles long and punctuated by four masonry tunnels and a 200-year-old, cast-iron feeder aqueduct, which carries the feeder over the River Almond through a slender, one-metre-deep cast-iron trough.Â

-While appearing to be an insignificant feature in the landscape, the feeder plays a crucial role in controlling flows of water in the Union Canal through the City of Edinburgh.
+While appearing to be a fairly insignificant feature in the landscape, the feeder plays a crucial role in controlling flows of water in the Union Canal through the city of Edinburgh.
 In fact, the feeder is the canal’s sole supply of water, which it takes from Cobbinshaw Reservoir in the West Lothian hills.

-The diversion route is marked below, and you’ll also find signage on the spot.Â
+There will be a short diversion around the area where the team is working.
+The diversion route is marked with green markers below, and you’ll also find diversion signs on the spot.Â

 Questions?Â